radiopurity/persephone/tools/README.md

 					type "measurement" from a particular database.
 	unitTools.py converts between multiple different unit types for many different isotopes and is extensible as further data become available.
 					Ex.: unitTools.py can convert 1 ppm (U-238/K-40/Th-232) to Bq/kg.
-To see all available units execute python unitTools.py.
+To see all available units execute python unitTools.py. validateJSON.py checks which .json documents are valid according to the present schema.

 REQUIREMENTS & DEPENDENCIES